 Municipal curbside collection of trash, recycling and yard waste is available to residents and businesses along public streets throughout Manchester.
 To view this year's Solid Waste Guide, please click here.

 Collection is weekly in most areas, with more frequent pickups downtown.
 Curbside recycling is single-stream.
 A blue recycling cart is required.
 See rules.

-Collection is every week in early spring and late fall; every other week in between.
-Service ceases in winter, except for Christmas tree collection in early January.
+Collection is every week in early spring beginning mid-April and late fall beginning in October.
+In between spring and fall, curbside pick up of yard waste is every fourth week.
+Service ceases in winter, except for Christmas tree collection the third week of January.
 See rules.

 The City's transfer station provides an alternative disposal option for most wastes and recyclables generated in Manchester.
 Fees and restrictions apply to most materials.

 Hazardous waste is not collected curbside.
 Residents may bring household products to one of the semi-annual collection events, held on the second Saturdays of May and October.